Buying a new car is about more than just negotiating a price.

 - any other fees that must be paid before receiving the vehicle.

 Make sure you are aware of the full cost of the vehicle, including add-ons such as window tinting and rust proofing.

 Dealers will often offer a better price on new cars they have in stock.
-If you want a particular colour or specific equipment that they don’t have, you may have to wait for one to be ordered and potentially pay more.
+If you want a particular colour or specific equipment they don’t have, you may have to wait for one to be ordered and potentially pay more.
 You may be offered "free" extras to encourage you to buy what they have, but don’t accept substitutes in place of what you really want.

 - age (year of manufacture)

 - service history